WebSocket¶

 Warning

-You must ensure that the control messages are sent as TEXT messages.
-Sending them as BINARY messages will cause them to be treated as media.
+You must ensure that the control messages are sent as WebSocket TEXT frames.
+Sending them as BINARY frames will cause them to be treated as media.

 Commands¶